About the FWCP

 The Fish and Wildlife Compensation Program compensates for the impacts to fish, wildlife and their supporting habitats affected by BC Hydro owned and operated generation facilities.

-To ensure that fish and wildlife populations thrive in watersheds that are functioning and sustainable.
+Thriving fish and wildlife populations in watersheds that are functioning and sustainable.

 - Maintain or improve the status of species or ecosystems of concern.

 - Maintain or improve the integrity and productivity of ecosystems and habitats.

 - Maintain or improve opportunities for sustainable use, including harvesting and other uses.
 Harvesting includes First Nations, recreational, sport and commercial harvests.
 Other uses may include cultural, medicinal, or non-consumptive uses.